dotanuki-labs/gradle-profiler-pttest/README.md

 ## Contributing

-- Ensure you have Python 3.8.+
+- Ensure you have Python 3.8.5 or newer installed
-- Ensure you have flake8 support in your text editor / IDE
+- Ensure you have [flake8](https://pypi.org/project/flake8/) support in your text editor / IDE
 - Check our [contribution guidelines](./CONTRIBUTING.md)
 - Make sure you have a green build